devmount/ContentScroll/README.md

 This Plugin is distributed under *GNU General Public License, Version 3* (see LICENSE) or, at your choice, any further version.

 ## Documentation
-A detailed documentation and demo can be found on DEVMOUNT's website: http://t.devmount.de/Develop/moziloCMS/Plugins/ContentScroll.html
+A detailed documentation and demo can be found here: http://t.devmount.de/Develop/moziloCMS/Plugins/ContentScroll.html